 I’m Nick Wilkinson, a project manager based in Vancouver, Canada.
-Over the past 14 years I’ve been involved in projects with small businesses and universities, and clients like the Canadian Armed Forces, the UN, MoMA, the US Air National Guard, the World Bank, the Canadian space program, and NASA.
+Over the past 15 years I’ve been involved in projects with small businesses, universities, the Canadian Armed Forces, the UN, MoMA, the US Air National Guard, the World Bank, the Canadian space program, and NASA.

 I’m not an expert in any particular field, and to be honest, I didn’t even set out to become a project manager – I was tricked into it.
 Some are born project managers, some have project management thrust upon them.